Meet the 2019 IS Auto Americas Advisory Board

 Mayank Mangla is ADAS imaging architect at Texas Instruments.
 He has been a key member of the TI imaging team since the early days of digital imaging.
 He has a deep understanding of all aspects of digital camera systems including color science, optics, software and calibration processes.
 Currently he is focused on ramping ISPs into automotive applications and enabling new imaging applications with versatile feature set TI SoCs such as the TDA3x.

-Abhay Rai is Head of Automotive Sensor Marketing and works at Automotive Innovation center of Sony Electronics San Jose CA.
+Abhay Rai is VP Product Marketing at Visteon.
+He was previously Head of Automotive Sensor Marketing, working at the Automotive Innovation center of Sony Electronics San Jose CA.

 Abhay has extensive experience in automotive sensing and systems.
 Abhay started his career as analog design architect, designing low power, low noise human interface sensors that touch millions of hands every day.
 Abhay has worked in 5 different countries and managed many design and system teams.